unilad homepage

 Advert

-An intimacy co-ordinator has revealed how to stop actors from having an embarrassing moment while filming intimate scenes.
+An intimacy co-ordinator has opened up about how they stop actors from having an embarrassing moment while filming intimate scenes.

-Acting can be a very unusual job - after all few jobs require you to be portraying what can be very emotionally or physically intimate moments with your colleagues.
+Acting can be a very unusual profession - after all, few jobs require you to portray what can be very emotionally or physically intimate moments with your colleagues.

 The aim of the job is to make sure that everyone involved in the scene feels comfortable, as well as actually helping them to portray the scene as well as possible.